PIR (gene)

 Pirin is a protein that in humans is encoded by the PIR gene.

 This gene encodes a member of the cupin superfamily.
-The encoded protein is an Fe(II)-containing nuclear protein expressed in all tissues of the body and concentrated within dot-like subnuclear structures.
+The encoded protein is a Fe(II)-containing nuclear protein expressed in all tissues of the body and concentrated within dot-like subnuclear structures.
 Interactions with nuclear factor I/CCAAT box transcription factor as well as B cell lymphoma 3-encoded oncoprotein suggest the encoded protein may act as a transcriptional cofactor and be involved in the regulation of DNA transcription and replication.
 Alternatively spliced transcript variants have been described.

 Interactions

 PIR (gene) has been shown to interact with BCL3.

+Pirin in Bacteria

+The pir gene is conserved in both bacteria and eukaryotes.
+In Pseudomonas stutzeri this protein exhibited quercetinase activity.
+In Streptomyces ambofaciens, a strain known to produce the antibiotic spiramycin, the pirA gene regulates the AcdB enzyme that catalyzes one of the first steps of beta-oxidation.
+Loss of the pirA gene causes a metabolic imbalance that reduces the amount of antibiotic produced.
+AcdB produces oxygen free radicals that influence the activity of PirA.
+PirA of Streptomyces ambofaciens has been shown to regulate the response to oxidative stress by binding to CatR, the catalase A regulator, thereby linking oxidative stress to beta-oxidation regulation.